 There once was a marketer that churned out copy all day.
 Despite all their hard work, the business struggled to convert readers into clients.

 If this story seems a little too familiar, you’ve come to the right place.
 The secret to writing winning copy is to create an emotional connection with the reader.
-The most effective way to do that is through storytelling.
+And the most effective way to do that is through storytelling.

 When people are emotionally engaged with a piece of content, they’re more likely to remember it.
 Harvard Business Review found that human brains naturally favor narratives, and therefore, people are more likely to respond positively to content with a storytelling component.
-For example, you likely empathized with the marketer’s struggle as a content creator because you instantly related your personal experience to their predicament.
+For example, you likely empathized with the marketer’s struggle because, as a content creator, you instantly related your personal experience to their predicament.

 But how do you leverage this powerful technique to create engaging and persuasive content?
-Here’s why B2B storytelling is so powerful, strategies for incorporating storytelling into content marketing, and how to avoid common pitfalls.
+This article covers why investing in B2B storytelling is important to your marketing.
+We’ll cover strategies for incorporating storytelling, creating compelling copywriting, and avoiding common pitfalls.

 The Power of Emotional Storytelling in Content Marketing